Search Engine Land »Channel» SEO »Google search results for‘ Bill Slawski obituary ’shows dark side of SEO

 The profits of death.
 Apart from the “news” sites that are clearly fake, there are a few dead spammy websites – deathobits.com and death-obituary.com.
 Both are also loaded with display ads.
 Including Google ads.

 But this is not a new problem.
 And it goes far beyond Slawski.
 In fact, some brands are even helping to fund this low-quality content.

 Marketing Brew published a report in November detailing how spammy sites feed and pay for ads from major brands (e.g., Nike, Nordstrom, Zola, Burt’s Bees).
 Google told Marketing Brew that:

 “Strict policies that explicitly prohibit ads served by Google from running on sites that use disruptive advertising formats, including pages that contain more ads than publisher content.
 We also prohibit advertisements from running alongside copied content from other sites.
 When we find pages or sites that violate these policies we take appropriate enforcement action. ”

 I contacted Google to comment on this story.
 I will update if / when I receive a reply.

 About The Author

 Danny Goodwin is a Senior Editor of Search Engine Land.
 In addition to writing daily about SEO, PPC, and more for Search Engine Land, Goodwin manages a roster of Search Engine Land content experts.
 It also helps to register our conference suite, SMX – Search Marketing Expo.
-See the article : Best tools to use to improve your SEO strategy – AlphaNewsCall.
+This may interest you : Avoid These 7 Easy But Stupid SEO Tactics.
 Prior to joining Search Engine Land, Goodwin was an Executive Editor at Search Engine Journal, where he led editorial initiatives for the brand.
 He was also an editor at Search Engine Watch.
 He has spoken at many major search conferences and virtual events, and has derived his expertise from a wide range of publications and podcasts.